-The Commission recommends that the Accident Towing Services Act 2007 is amended to require regular reviews analysing the appropriateness of fees (and any other issues the Minister requests) every four years.
+Submissions to draft report supported the Commission's recommendation to undertake scheduled reviews of tow truck fees every four years.
+As a result, the Commission recommends that the Accident Towing Services Act 2007 is amended to require scheduled reviews analysing the appropriateness of fees (and any other issues the Minister requests) every four years.

-Industry information and data collection on costs and 5.4.1 revenues
+5.4.1 Industry information and data collection on costs and revenues